A rapidly mixing Markov chain from any gapped quantum many-body system: Application to the Haldane-Shastry model

 for some constant $c$.

-We chose this example because the entries of the ground state Eq.~\eqref{eq:hsground} are efficiently computable, and because it is not immediately clear how to sample from the probability distribution $\pi(x)=|\langle x|\psi\rangle|^2$ using other, more standard, techniques.
+We chose this example because the entries of the ground state Eq.~\eqref{eq:hsground} are efficiently computable, and because we are not aware of alternative algorithms with a provable polynomial runtime for sampling from the probability distribution $\pi(x)=|\la x|\psi\ra|^2$.
 For example, in Appendix \ref{sec:lack} we show that the state $\psi$ is not a fermionic Gaussian state and therefore cannot be directly sampled using a naive application of free-fermion based methods.
 One can easily check that Haldane-Shastry Hamiltonian $H$ has a sign problem (that is, $H$ is not stoquastic).
 Indeed, each two-qubit term in $H$ has a positive matrix element between basis states $10$ and $01$.
 Moreover, in Appendix~\ref{sec:lack1} we use techniques of Ref.~\cite{klassen2019two} to show that the sign problem in $H$ cannot be ``cured" by a local change of basis, that is, a Hamiltonian $U^\dag HU$ has a sign problem for any product unitary $U=U_1\otimes U_2\otimes \cdots \otimes U_L$.
 This suggests that standard Quantum Monte Carlo methods applicable to sign problem free Hamiltonians cannot be directly used to sample the ground state of $H$.
+It should be noted that Haldane-Shastry Hamiltonian admits a 2D generalization with an efficiently computable ground state amplitudes~\cite{nielsen2012laughlin}.
+We expect that our sampling algorithm can be applied to this generalized model as well.

 The first step in our method for sampling from the probability distribution $\pi(x)$ is to construct the associated fixed-node Hamiltonian defined by Eq.~\eqref{fixed_node_def}.
 Note that all matrix elements of $H$ and all entries of $\ket{\psi}$ are real numbers, so in this example there is no need to preprocess the Hamiltonian using Lemma \ref{lem:real}.
 The associated CTMC is generated by the matrix $G$ from Eq.~\eqref{G}.
 The mixing time of this CTMC scales inversely with the spectral gap $\gamma_F$ of $F$ (see Eq.~\eqref{eq:gfbound}).
 We have shown that $\gamma_F\geq \gamma$ holds in general, which, combined with Eq.~\eqref{eq:gamcl} implies that the mixing time is upper bounded as $O(L)$.
 Figure \ref{fig:gap} shows the spectral gaps $\gamma$ and $\gamma_F$ for the Haldane-Shastry Hamiltonian and small values of $L$, computed using exact numerical diagonalization.
 We find empirically that $\gamma_F$ has a milder scaling with system size $L$ than $\gamma$ and we therefore expect the CTMC to mix more rapidly than the rigorous bounds suggest.